Knoxville Psychological Abuse Attorney

 Legal Help is Available

 If a staff member is psychologically abusing your loved one, we can seek compensation in a lawsuit.
 Many elderly suffering from psychological abuse become sick, engage in self harm, and suffer from post-traumatic stress disorder.
 We can seek compensation for medical bills, lost income, and pain and suffering in a settlement.
-Call Brezina Law today to schedule a meeting.
+Call Atkins Brezina, PLLC today to schedule a meeting.